return42/sphkerneldoc/doc/Documentation/kernel-doc-HOWTO/table-markup.rst

 Intro
 =====

-Internaly, the docutils uses a representation according to the `OASIS XML Exchange Table Model`_ (same as DocBook).
-The *OASIS Table Model* gives a huge bandwith of possibilities to form tables.
+Internally, the docutils uses a representation according to the `OASIS XML Exchange Table Model`_ (same as DocBook).
+The *OASIS Table Model* gives a huge bandwidth of possibilities to form tables.
 This often seduce authors to force a specific layout.
 The misuse of tables in this manner is not recommended, it breaks the separation of *presentation from content* which most often ends in various problems in the range of output formats.
-Tables (and preformated text like source code listings) should be used advisedly.
+Tables (and pre-formated text like source code listings) should be used advisedly.
 In a HTML viewer, the horizontal and vertical expansion is handled by a scrollbar.
-On print medias (paper / pdf) there is no scrollbar and automaticaly page-breaking a table or line-breaking a preformated text in the layout process ends mostly in unwanted results.
+On print medias (paper / pdf) there is no scrollbar and automatically page-breaking a table or line-breaking a pre-formated text in the layout process ends mostly in unwanted results.

 .. hint::

-  Tables and preformated text in itself violate the separation of *presentation from content*, but we will never be able to entirely renounce them.
+  Tables and pre-formated text in itself violate the separation of *presentation from content*, but we will never be able to entirely renounce them.
 Use them with care, if your content should be rendered well, in the wide variation of output formats.